rahuln2002/Sign-Language-Recognition-using-LSTM-model/README.md

 The project “Sign-Language-Recognition-using-LSTM-model” is a deep learning model designed to recognize sign language gestures.
 It uses Long Short Term Memory (LSTM) neural networks for training and testing.

-The LSTM model is trained on a "sequential_8" model with 8 layers and 4 dense layers.
+The LSTM model is trained on a "sequential" model with 14 layers and 4 dense layers.
 The model is compiled with the ‘Adam’ optimizer, ‘categorical_crossentropy’ loss, and ‘accuracy’ metrics.

 The project begins by using OpenCV with MediaPipe Holistic to identify key markers of the poser.
 The identified keypoints are then collected and stored to be trained on later.